The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Inclusions with Explore!

-All of the activities and walks included in the Explore! itineraries come at no extra cost.
-Paid activities that are included at entry to the Waimangu Volcanic Valley, Motuara Bird Sanctuary in the Marlborough Sounds, and a Milford Sound cruise.
+All of the activities and walks are included in the Explore! itineraries come at no extra cost.
+Paid activities included are entry to the Hobbiton Movie Set, wine tasting in Hawke’s Bay, and a Doubtful Sound cruise.
 All walks and transport to/from walks are free.
 You will also get ample free time to organise your own activities or explore on your own.
 Accommodation is also included in the form of three to four-star hotel accommodation.
 Airport transfers are also included in the cost.

 Typical Passengers on Explore!